mohanr/mohanr.github.io/about.md

 permalink: /about/
 ---

-Principal Engg. interested in Machine Learning Algorithms, TensorFlow, Distributed Computing and Functional Programming languages like Haskell, OCaml and Racket.
+Interested in Machine Learning Algorithms, TensorFlow, Distributed Computing and Functional Programming languages like Haskell, OCaml and Racket.

 ### More Information